joshuacwnewton/d-SNE-PyTorch/dsne_pytorch/data_loading/data/README.md

 ##### MNIST-M

 MNIST-M is a modified version of the MNIST dataset.
-The modification procedures can be found within the `Unsupervised Domain Adaptation by Backpropagation` publication [(Ganin and Lempitsky, 2011)](http://sites.skoltech.ru/compvision/projects/grl/).
+A description of the modification procedures can be found within the `Unsupervised Domain Adaptation by Backpropagation` publication [(Ganin and Lempitsky, 2011)](http://sites.skoltech.ru/compvision/projects/grl/).

 >In order to obtain the target domain (MNIST-M) we blend digits from the original set over patches randomly extracted from color photos from BSDS500 (Arbelaez et al., 2011).